nickls/co-founder-survey/README.md

 * How much should we pay attention to competition?
 * How important is getting featured (either as a company, or personally) in the press to you.
 Why?
+* What is your framework for evaluating business opportunities?
 * What are your skills/strengths and weaknesses in (both as an IC, and as a leader):
   * sales
   - marketing